NEO

 Singapore

-Intersections Gallery presents three artists reflecting on Southeast Asia’s evolving landscapes and cultural narratives.
+Intersections Gallery presented three artists reflecting on Southeast Asia’s evolving landscapes and cultural narratives.
 Nge Lay layers archival images with contemporary photography, using cyanotype, blue negatives, and stamp-like visuals to explore the cyclical nature of existence while questioning how memory and history are shaped over time.
 Gede Sayur blends traditional Balinese religious painting techniques with elements of popular culture, offering a playful yet thoughtful take on mass tourism’s influence on Bali’s environment and heritage.
 Poet and artist Maung Day captures his travels through Arakanese towns with stark sketches documenting the shifting realities of Myanmar’s changing landscape.

 Ivory Gate Gallery